Policy Action

 2. Clear policies for when and how students earn credit toward graduation upon successful completion of work-based learning experiences; and

-3. A robust definition of high-quality youth apprenticeships
+3. A robust definition of high-quality youth apprenticeships.

 The National Landscape